lombardpress/lombardpress-schema/docs/diplomatic.md

 ## Description

-`text` is the main wrapper of the edition and sibling to the `teiHeader`
+`text` is the main wrapper of the edition and sibling to the `teiHeader`.

 ## Rules